Jordan-Bianco/mvc_framework/README.md

 &nbsp;

-### 👷 Query builder
+#### 👷 Query builder

 The Query builder class is used to interact with the database and perform operations on it.
-This class has access to the PDO instance. <br>
+This class has access to the PDO instance.
 <br>
 Examples: